Ninoh-FOX/RG34XX-games-music-player-players/README.md

 #INSTALLATION AND USAGE (in stock)

+- Copy the files from linuxrootfs in linuxrootfs sdcard system partition.

-Copy the EXE file in the root of SDCARD and load this from App center -> Expert -> sdcard -> EXE -> gme or playgsf folder -> gme_player or selector_playgsf
+- Copy the EXE file in the root of SDCARD and load this from App center -> Expert -> sdcard -> EXE -> gme or playgsf folder -> gme_player or selector_playgsf